Resume for Carpenter

 6. Certifications and Training

-If you’ve completed any particular training program or earned certifications directly related to carpentry, include the details on this page.
-This will prove your commitment towards professional growth and continuing education within the field.
+If you’ve attended any specific training programs or have obtained any certifications that directly relate to carpentry, list the details on this page.
+This shows your dedication to professional development and ongoing education in the field.

 Example: